A Song for the Heartsore and War-Weary

 He isn't fool enough to try to sail the uncertain waters of the New World by himself in his condition, so he leaves the diminishing crew after they bury their dead, passes under the Red Line and goes wherever the wind directs him, without a glance at the logpose affixed to the helm.

-For a few months, he drifts from island to island, avoiding company and only staying long enough to drink himself off his head and get enough food to hold him over until the next island.
-Even Paradise isn't as kind as its nickname makes it sound, though, and eventually the strain of a bad storm is a bit too much for his little ship, and he has to stop over at the next island to perform some emergency repairs himself, since there're no shipwrights to be found there.
+For a few months, he drifts from island to island, avoiding company and only staying long enough to drink himself off his head and gather together enough food to hold him over until the next island.
+Even Paradise isn't as kind as its nickname makes it sound, though, and eventually the strain of a bad storm is a bit too much for his little ship, and he has to stop over at the next island to perform some emergency repairs—himself, since there're no shipwrights to be found there.